18F/eng-hiring/_pages/resume-review.md

 reveal obvious “red flags” and/or obviously unqualified candidates.
 You’re looking at things like:

-- Do the job titles and companies “make sense” for the position they’re applying for.
-If a candidate’s resume doesn’t show any titles with “security” in them, or is filled with companies that aren’t in the technology sector at all, that’s a red flag.
+- Do the job titles and companies “make sense” show experience in the areas required by the job description / scoring guide?
+For example, if a candidate’s applying for a security role, but their resume doesn’t show any titles with “security” in them, or is filled with companies that aren’t in the technology sector at all, that’s a red flag.

 - Are the dates of employment relatively long and consistent?
 In tech it’s much more common to job-hop than in other fields, but a